stellar/stellar-etl-airflow/README.md

 - Creates the DBT staging views for models
 - Updates the enriched_history_operations table
 - Updates the current state tables
+- If found any warnings, it sends a Slack notification about what table has a warning, the time and date it ocurred.

 ![dbt_enriched_base_tables DAG](documentation/images/dbt_enriched_base_tables.png)